-Could help provide tool-kits for our networks of climate activists around Australia.
+Could provide action tool kits for our network of passionate climate activists around Australia.

-Could help fund our campaign to stop Scott Morrison government investing in fossil fuel projects.
+Could fund protests to stop Scott Morrison's government from investing in fossil fuel projects.

-Could help put photographers in the Reef to capture evidence of the mass bleaching.
+Could put photographers in the Great Barrier Reef to capture evidence of mass coral bleaching.

-Your ongoing support is the most effective way to contribute by helping us with long term campaign goals.
+Your ongoing support is the most effective way to help campaign and save our Great Barrier Reef.

 Together, we can stop the destruction of the Reef

-We need to end coal to protect the Reef
+We must end coal to protect the Reef's precious ecosystem

 The Great Barrier Reef has been experiencing the worst bleaching event of its history, turning the colored corals into ghostly white.
 This phenomenon occurs when the ocean stays at higher than normal temperatures, causing the corals to expel the algae, zooxanthellae, that live on them.
 Losing this algae puts stress on the coral and causes it to turn completely white.
 While it is possible for coral to recover from a bleaching event, the severity and length of the bleaching determines whether the coral will recover or die.
 It is estimated that up to 50% of the currently bleached coral will die.

 As the globe continues to warm and ocean temperatures increase, bleaching events like this will become more frequent and could occur annually as soon as 2030.

 Why is the coral bleaching?

-The coal industry's three big threats that could devastate The Great Barrier Reef:
+The coal industry poses three major threats to the Great Barrier Reef: